gbrlmza/lana-bechallenge-checkout/README.md

 ---
 ### Storage

-As per expressly requested on the challenge description no external database has been use.
+As per expressly requested on the challenge description no external database has been used.
 I implemented a basic [in-memory storage](internal/repository/storage/storage.go) with mutex locking on each resource to allow concurrency.

-If we wanted to change the storage of the app for,let's say, an external database like PostgreSQL with connection pooling we only need to implement the interface [Storage](internal/domain/checkout/container.go) for that particular database and inject the new implementation in the [container initialization](cmd/container/container.go).
+If we wanted to change the storage of the app to an external database like PostgreSQL with connection pooling we only need to implement the interface [Storage](internal/domain/checkout/container.go) for that particular database and inject the new implementation in the [container initialization](cmd/container/container.go).

 ---
 ### Lock